 Research Student Maintenance can be used for expenses such as printing, photocopying and stationery.

-There are two options: a NEW AND EXCLUSIVE RHD Unicard with credit for photocopying/ printing in the Library (Full-time candidates: $200 / Part-time candidates: $100) or an Officeworks voucher (Full-time candidates: $150 / Part-time candidates: $75).
+There are two options: credit with UniCard for printing/photocopying in the Library (Full-time candidates: $200 / Part-time candidates: $100) or an Officeworks voucher (Full-time candidates: $150 / Part-time candidates: $75).

 - Application form: available from the Forms website.
 Address it to the Faculty Research Coordinator, c/- EHL Faculty Office, Education Building;